p-hsu/BREW_ME/README.md

 * Pamela Hsu: [p-hsu](https://github.com/p-hsu)

 ### Project Status:
-#### Improvements to consider:

 #### Issues to debug:
-* unable to searching on mobile when mobile is held in profile mode

-#### Improvements to consider:
-* rendering info windows for map markers
+* rending unique info windows for each map markers *(see commented out javascript)*

+#### Beyond MVP:

+This application is striclty a MVP with the limited function of searching local breweries by city.
+The list below mentions future development ideas that could impove upon the simplicity of function as well as UX/UI aspects of **BREW ME!**

+* additional Google Map API functions
+    - geolocation
+    - distance from
+    - trip planning
 * storing user data for other functions
-    * ...to save favorite breweries
+    - ...to save favorite breweries
-    * ...to pull into googleMap functions ie. directions
+    - ...to pull into googleMap functions ie. directions
+* include social networking functions
+    - reviews and ratings
+    - sharing favorites
+* even MORE mobile friendly

 ****